josephlewis/leastcostpath/README.md

 -   version 0.1.1 - Implemented choice of directionality
 -   version 0.1.2 - Implemented cost when traversing across slope.
 -   version 0.1.3 - Implemented landscape feature attractions - linear decay rate
+-   version 0.1.4 - Re-implemented functions so LCP process is broken down and more in line with traditional uses of LCP generation.

 Authors
 -------